craigjwaldron/pro_smash/README.md

 A weekly to do list that allows you to visualize your week and distribute tasks accordingly.

-Technologies used: HTML5, CSS3, Bootstrap, JavaScript, Angular, Node, Express, postgreSQL, Passport.
+Technologies used: HTML5, CSS3, Bootstrap, JavaScript, Angular, Node, Express, postgreSQL.